rajukosireddy/Tic-Tac-Toe/README.md

 ## Implementation Details

-The main logic of the game is implemented in the `minimax_alpha_beta` function.
+The main logic of the game is implemented in `minimax_alpha_beta` function.
 This function utilizes the minimax algorithm with alpha-beta pruning to make optimal AI decisions.

 ## Run the Game